 Object Relations Theory

-Building a private psychotherapy practice
+Building a private psychotherapy practice (This leads to a pdf of the course syllabus.)

 Seminar in Career Counseling